-A tag is just a type of metadata — data about data.
-And if you make tags your friend, it will make your job so much easier.
-That’s because tags will help you arrange, sort, and track your content.
+A tag is just a type of metadata—data about data.
+And if you befriend tags, your job will become easier because they help arrange, sort, and track your content.

 Tags are terms (like topics, locations, page types, intended emotion, intended audience) that describe a specific piece of content, and they can be literally anything.
 Think hashtags on #socialmedia.

 Most, if not all, content management systems (CMSes) have innate features that allow users to tag or add keywords to the content they produce.
 These keywords are used for both internal and external purposes, and sometimes have multiple, designated fields for specific uses.
 For example, tags can be used for search engine optimization, and some CMSes have a field designed solely for that purpose.